Jack Frost: Background

 Jack Frost is traditionally said to leave the frosty, fern-like patterns on windows on cold winter mornings (window frost or fern frost) and nipping the extremities in cold weather.
 Over time, window frost has become far less prevalent in the modern world due to the advance of double-glazing, but Jack Frost remains a well-known figure in popular culture.
 He is sometimes described or depicted with paint brush and bucket coloring the autumnal foliage red, yellow, brown, and orange.
+According to other customs, he is said to be the husband of Suzy Snowflake.

 History

 Tales of Jack Frost may originate from Anglo-Saxon and Norse winter customs.
-Jack has an entire chapter named after him in Kalevala, the Finnish national epic compiled from their ancient oral tradition.
+The Finnish equivalent Pakkasukko has an entire chapter named after him in Kalevala, the Finnish national epic compiled from their ancient oral tradition.
+In Swedish folklore, the equivalent is Kung Bore (King Bore); the name originating from Swedish 17th century writer Olaus Rudbeck.

 There are various other mythological beings who take on a similar role yet have a unique folklore to them.
 In Russia, he has taken on a different form as Grandfather Frost, and in Germany there is instead a different entity altogether known as Mrs. Holle.
 The Hindu Kush mountain range is named after stories of a resident giant who would kill (kesh) those who attempted to pass, and has been compared to England's Jack Frost.

-The earliest reference to Jack Frost in literature is in the book 'Round About Our Coal Fire, or Christmas Entertainments' published in 1734.
+The earliest reference to Jack Frost in literature is in the book 'Round About Our Coal Fire, or Christmas Entertainments' published in 1732.

 Jack Frost is mentioned in many songs – such as the wintertime song "The Christmas Song" (aka "Chestnuts Roasting on an Open Fire") – and movies.
 He has been presented as a villain in some media and a hero in others.